schmidtDETR/BLSloadR/cran-comments.md

 - NSA - Not Seasonally Adjusted
 - FIPS - Federal Information Processing Standards, used to refer to geographic codes for states and sub-state areas. (e.g. "The FIPS code for the state of Nevada is 32".)

-## Changes made since last submission
+## Changes made since last submission attempt

 - Added acronym definitions and broadly replaced BLS in DESCRIPTION with full agency title.
 - Added URLs in angle brackets for individual programs (CES, LAUS, OEWS, SALT).